-Styling your hair with the correct hot tools is just as important as having a great haircut.
+Styling your hair with the correct styling tools is just as important as having a great haircut.
 There are many products on the market and at many price points, which could make things a bit confusing and overwhelming.
-But don’t worry—there are perfect hot tools for everyone.
-Let’s talk about the ins and outs of hair dryers, flat irons, curling irons, wands and more.
+But don’t worry—the perfect styling tool is out there for you!
+Let’s talk about the ins and outs of hair dryers, flat irons, curling irons, razors and more.

-The most obvious hot tool is a hairdryer.
-Most people have one no matter their hair type, length, etc., while some use it daily and others rarely.
+The most obvious hot tool is a hair dryer.
+Most people have one no matter their hair type or length, while some use it daily and others rarely.
 When you set out to buy a hair dryer, you may realize there is a large variety, each offering different benefits, so you need to think about the importance your hair dryer will play in your hair styling routine.